What are the benefits of Merit?

 What about privacy?

-Because we value student privacy, student Merit pages are set to be private by default and are not searchable on lawrence.meritpages.com or indexed by search engines like Google unless students click the “make page searchable” button.
+We value your privacy.
+Your Merit pages are set to private by default and are not searchable on lawrence.meritpages.com or indexed by search engines like Google unless you click the “make page searchable” button.

 Merit stories containing the student’s first and last name will continue to be automatically shared with family, hometown news outlets, government representatives, and high schools.
-A student’s first name and last initial will also appear in this list on Lawrence’s institutional Merit page, but there would be no link to the student’s personal profile.
-Students may also share these stories on social media.
+Your first name and last initial will also appear in this list on Lawrence’s institutional Merit page, but there will be no link to your personal profile.

-To view and make changes to who receives their Merit updates, students can click on “Privacy” in their Merit account.
+To view and make changes to who receives your Merit updates, click on “Privacy” in their Merit account.
 Changes to privacy settings will not be overridden by new data uploaded by the university.

 How do you opt out?

 Opting out not only removes your page from the university’s institutional Merit page, but also prevents the university or any other participating Merit organization from being able to publish your achievements on Merit Pages in the future.